shawngraham/presentations/2018-04-20/umassversion.md

 digital work suffers from this problem, of differentiating what sounds reasonable from what we already knew. let's take a look at what matthew lincoln says... it's a similar approach to what is being proposed in science papers, of 'preregistering' (there it's to combat fraud and p-hacking)

 ---

-## What I've learned about <br>Failing Gloriously
-#### or, 'productive failure as pedagogy'

-- frameworks and scaffolds
-- physical/digital spaces for explorations
-- appropriate eyes and audiences
-- uncoverage rather than coverage

----
 ### Academia is not set up to valorize 'failure'

 ---